 What is LCR (Liquidity Coverage Ratio)?

-As of 2019, banks were required to have an LCR of 100%, meaning they should have sufficient liquid assets to cover 100% of their cash outflows for at least 30 days, although the requirement has been phased-in gradually since 2015.
+As of 2019, large banks were required to have an LCR of 100%, meaning they should have sufficient liquid assets to cover 100% of their cash outflows for at least 30 days.
+The requirement has been phased-in gradually since 2015.

 The Federal Reserve and banks’ own senior management conduct periodic stress tests in order to ensure compliance with LCR requirements.